secdev/scapy/doc/scapy/introduction.rst

 What makes Scapy so special
 ===========================

-First, with most other networking tools, you won't build something the author did not imagine.
+First, with most other networking tools, you won't build something the author didn't imagine.
 These tools have been built for a specific goal and can't deviate much from it.
 For example, an ARP cache poisoning program won't let you use double 802.1q encapsulation.
 Or try to find a program that can send, say, an ICMP packet with padding (I said *padding*, not *payload*, see?).
 In fact, each time you have a new need, you have to build a new tool.

 Second, they usually confuse decoding and interpreting.
 Machines are good at decoding and can help human beings with that.
 Interpretation is reserved for human beings.
 Some programs try to mimic this behavior.
 For instance they say "*this port is open*" instead of "*I received a SYN-ACK*".
 Sometimes they are right.
 Sometimes not.
 It's easier for beginners, but when you know what you're doing, you keep on trying to deduce what really happened from the program's interpretation to make your own, which is hard because you lost a big amount of information.
 And you often end up using ``tcpdump -xX`` to decode and interpret what the tool missed.